vttale/serve-stale/README.md

    not set in the request, it SHOULD immediately return the response without consulting the cache for expired records.

-   If iterative lookups will be done then the resolution recheck timer is consulted.
+   If iterative lookups will be, done then the resolution recheck timer is consulted.
 Attempts to refresh from the authorities are recommended to be done no more frequently than every 30 seconds.
 If this request was received within this period, the cache may be